rjz/backbone.associate/README.md

     canada.toJSON(); // { flag: { colors: ['red','white'] }, ...

 Since associates are *just attributes*, they may be accessed at any time using the usual `get`.

+    // GET /countries/canada/cities
+    canada.get('cities').fetch();

-For the truly lazy, `associate` also extends the base model with an accessor for each association:
+For the truly lazy, `associate` provides a convenient accessor for each association:

     canada.flag().set({ colors: ['red','white'] });
     canada.cities().add([